davidbalbert/roughcut/README.md

 => (if foo foo (if bar bar (if baz baz false)))
 ```

 Roughcut macros are evaluated at runtime, not compile time.
-It would be better for performance if they were evaluated at compile time, but runtime macros were easier to write.
-This is the next feature I'd like to work on.
+This can be slow, so the results of macroexpansion are cached in the AST.

 ## Variables and scope